 Protopresbyter Thomas Hopko

 Father Thomas Hopko requires no introduction for those familiar with the Russian missions abroad and the OCA.
-Like many Rusyns, he was born Greek Catholic and received Orthodoxy, thus conquering the Uniate trap the Vatican laid for his people along ago.
+He was born into an Orthodox family and baptized at St. Mary's Orthodox Church in Endicott, NY, a parish of the American Carpatho-Russian Diocese (ACROD), as his family had conquered the Uniate trap the Vatican laid for his people along ago.
 His biography can be read here, but where you really get to know him is his invaluable series of over 400 podcasts available at Ancient Faith Radio.
 With over 52 years of spiritual care for his people, countless Orthodox Christians in the new world credit Fr.
 Hopko for bringing them closer to Christ.
 On March 18, 2015, Rusyn-Americans lost one of their finest.

 Bishop Luke (Murianka) of Syracuse